smflores1/Insights-coding-challenge-find-political-donors/README.md

 **2.** Next, find_political_donors.py updates the first subdictionary "stream_dic[cmte_id][0]" by appending transaction_amt to the list "stream_dic[cmte_id][0][zip_code]".
 It also updates the second subdictionary "stream_dic[cmte_id][1]" by appending transaction_amt to the list "stream_dic[cmte_id][1][transaction_dt]".

-**3.** Next, find_political_donors.py writes a new line to the output file medianvals_by_zip.txt.
+**3.** Next, find_political_donors.py writes a new line to the output file "medianvals_by_zip.txt".
 The format and content of this new line is described at https://github.com/InsightDataScience/find-political-donors).

-**4.** After completing steps 1-3 for all lines in the input file, find_political_donors.py writes to the output file medianvals_by_date.txt.
+**4.** After completing steps 1-3 for all lines in the input file, find_political_donors.py writes to the output file "medianvals_by_date.txt".
 The format and content of this output is described at https://github.com/InsightDataScience/find-political-donors).

 # Testing find_political_donors.py

-Two tests of find_political_donors.py are included in the directory "insights_testsuite."
+Two tests of find_political_donors.py are included in the directory "insights_testsuite".
 To use them, paste insights_testsuite into the directory containing all other files for this project.
-If this directory is called "X," then the file tree structure of X is now
+If this directory is called "X", then the file tree structure of X is now

     X
     ├── input